Noevenzahn/personal-website/src/portfolio/covid-19-dashboard-build-with-next-js-and-mapbox.md

 ![animation showing the application when used](/assets/images/covid-dashboard.gif)

 Since I am still working on this project, feel free to revisit this post and have a look at the progress!
+To check the current state of development, head over to the [live demo](https://dashboard-covid19.vercel.app/worldmap) or [repository](https://github.com/Noevenzahn/covid-19-dashboard).